 - The intention of either parent to relocate the principal residence of the child; and

-- The wishes of a child as to child’s custodian.
+- The wishes and a child’s preference as to the child’s custodian.
 The fact that a parent sends his or her child or children to a home school, as defined in section 167.031, shall not be the sole factor that a court considers in determining custody of such child or children

-- Joint physical and legal custody for both parents
+- Joint physical custody and legal custody for both parents

 - Joint physical custody to both parents and sole legal custody to one